GET TAX RELIEF NOW!

 Write a summary of any business changes, closures, or unusual circumstances during the year being audited, and be ready to explain these verbally during the meeting.
 Context helps the examiner understand higher-than-normal expenses or one-time events that might otherwise appear questionable on your return.

 Contact the IRS at least one week before the meeting to confirm the date, time, and office location, planning for extra travel time to avoid being late.
-Office audits are scheduled and formal, and missing or arriving late can result in a failure-to-appear determination that escalates the audit process.
+Office audits are formal and scheduled, and a failure to appear can escalate the audit process.

 • Wage garnishment and bank levy release